 We don’t often know or remember the names of record producers, the artists whose work parallels an orchestra conductor or a film director; alchemists who deal exclusively with the transmutation of recorded sound into gold and platinum.
 There was Phil Spector, famous for his “Wall of Sound,” who died dishonored and in prison.
 There was Sam Phillips who first recorded Elvis Presley.
 Berry Gordy created the Motown sound.
 Quincy Jones did . . . everything.
 T-bone Burnett, Bones Howe, Jimmy Iovine, and Rick Rubin continue to revolutionize popular music in the 21st century.
 There are others, but George Martin tops the list.
 The rest of them will tell you so themselves.

 He wasn’t yet Sir George Martin when I photographed him for Rolling Stone in 1976, but, at the age of 50, he had the dashing good looks and gallant demeanor one would expect from a knight of the British Empire.
 It was ten years since he’d begun work with the lads on Sgt.
 Pepper.
-He was coping, at the time, with fallout from the release of a compendium of rock ’n’ roll covers recorded early on by the Beatles; a problematical album called Rock ’n’ Roll Music.
+He was coping, at the time, with fallout from the release of a compendium of rock ’n’ roll covers recorded much earlier by the Beatles; a problematical album called Rock ’n’ Roll Music.
 He described the album as “troubled.”
 He was troubled.
-“Appalled,” he said because EMI, the record company, released these early and primitive two-track monaural recordings “as is” but for artificially channelling them to stereo: instruments coming out one speaker, vocals out the other.
+“Appalled,” he said because EMI, the record label, released these early and primitive two-track monaural recordings “as is” but for artificially channelling them to stereo: instruments coming out one speaker, vocals out the other.
 Dreadful.
 George Martin would have none of that.
 He tried to instigate a change.
 He got his hands on the masters, then filtered and remixed every song.
 On older tracks like “Twist And Shout”, “I Saw Her Standing There”, and “Roll Over Beethoven”, he plied his magnetic tape magic, adding echo and various instrumental fades to emphasize the vocals.
 But when he took the remixed tapes back to EMI they refused to release them, citing the Beatles’ contractual instructions that re-issues had to be exactly as originally recorded.
 George’s remixes were for naught.
 That’s what the Rolling Stone article was about, mainly.
 But those contractual terms themselves were problematical.
 If the Beatles had not split up, the matter might have easily been resolved.
 I think they would have been quick to defer to George Martin’s genius when it came to the integrity of recorded sound.
 I was also aware — George might have told me — that Lennon hated the album cover, saying it looked like an outtake from a Monkees photoshoot; rightly so.

 I also photographed George at work in the Record Plant recording studio in LA where he was producing an album for the band America.
 And I remember how close I came, even at that early stage in my career, to hanging up my cameras after watching him do his thing.
 If the reader will recall, I was a music major in college.
 I did a tiny bit of session work in recording studios, backing up friends with my clarinet but spending much more time in that milieu with my camera, photographing other musicians.
 I absolutely loved being in the studio.
-I came within the thickness of a frame of film from telling George Martin that, if he’d take me on as a student, a go-fer, to work for free, I’d follow him anywhere.
+I came within the thickness of a frame of film from telling George Martin that, if he’d take me on as a go-fer, to work for free, I’d follow him anywhere.
 He’d know I wasn’t some weirdo off the street — I mean, here I was photographing him for Rolling Stone but ready and willing to give that up to be the sorcerer’s apprentice.
 Well, needless to say, many more photoshoots later, I never produced a record album.
 I never got up the nerve to ask him for his tutelage.
 He did ask me, though, if he could shoot my portrait.
 What!?
 After I photographed him, posing in an antique (even then) telephone booth, by the swimming pool no less at the house he rented in the Hollywood Hills, he got me to pose the same way.
 From behind the viewfinder of my own camera on a tripod he gave me some brief direction and . . . click!
 There you go.